What is special with RonDB#

 This includes the following points:

-MySQL storage engine for SQL access
+1. MySQL storage engine for SQL access

-OpenLDAP backend for LDAP access
+2. OpenLDAP backend for LDAP access

-HopsFS metadata backend for Hadoop HDFS (100s of PByte data storage)
+3. HopsFS metadata backend for Hadoop HDFS (100s of PByte data storage)

-Prototypes of distributed disk block devices
+4. Prototypes of distributed disk block devices

-Integrated into Oracle OpenStack
+5. Integrated into Oracle OpenStack

 RonDB can be used as a base platform for many different types of data.
 A popular use is SQL access using MySQL.
 Another popular approach is to use NDB as the backend in an LDAP server.
-OpenLDAP have a backend storage engine that can use RonDB.
+OpenLDAP has a backend storage engine that can use RonDB.
 Some users have developed their own proprietary LDAP servers based on top of NDB (e.g. Juniper).

-Based on work in this research lab a new startup, Hopsworks AB, have been created that focus on developed a Feature Store for Machine Learning applications where RonDB is both used for the online Feature Store as well as that the offline Feature Store is built on top of HopsFS.
+Based on work from this research lab, a new startup, Hopsworks AB, was created that focuses on developing a Feature Store for Machine Learning applications.
+Here, RonDB is used for both the online Feature Store and the offline Feature Store.
+The latter is built on top of HopsFS.
+The development of RonDB is done by Hopsworks AB.

 Prototypes have been built successfully where NDB was used to store disk blocks to implement a distributed block device.